Key Takeaways

 blueCheck icon

-ERGO NEXT ranks first among best general liability insurance companies in Washington, leading the state in both affordability and customer experience.
+ERGO NEXT ranks first among the best general liability insurance companies in Washington for affordability and customer experience.

 blueCheck icon

-ERGO NEXT also offers the lowest general liability insurance rates in Washington at $129 per month, 16% below average and $24 in monthly savings for businesses.
+ERGO NEXT offers the lowest general liability insurance rates in Washington at $129 a month, 16% below the state average, saving businesses $24 a month.

 blueCheck icon

-Rate stability, responsive service and flexible coverage options all matter when choosing a general liability provider.
-The strongest companies perform well across all three, not one area alone.
+Rate stability, responsive service and flexible coverage options separate the strongest general liability providers from the rest.
+The best companies hold up across all three areas, not just one.

 Best General Liability Insurance Companies for Small Businesses in Washington

 Washington small businesses don't share the same risks, budgets or coverage needs.
-To find the best and cheapest general liability insurers in the state, we analyzed 10 major providers across 25 general industries using the standard $1 million per occurrence/$2 million aggregate limits.
+To find the best and cheapest general liability insurers in the state, we analyzed 10 major providers across 25 general industries using the standard $1 million per occurrence and $2 million aggregate limits.
 These five topped our list:

 1. ERGO NEXT: Best Overall, Best for Hands-On and Service Industries